Section 1: Arikaras

 In spiritual practices, the Arikaras looked to Mother Corn to teach them how to live on earth.
 Mother Corn took the concerns of the Arikaras to Chief Above.
 The Arikaras believed that all things on earth had a spirit.
 An Arikara might enter upon a vision quest and receive instruction and protection from an object such as a stone, a tree, or a deer.
 Throughout the seasons, the Arikaras held ceremonies to promote success in hunting and gardening.
 In addition, individuals held ceremonies to mark important events in their lives.
 (See Image 3.)

-In the 1830s, the Arikaras endured, for the third time, a smallpox epidemic that killed nearly one-half of the tribe.
+In the 1837, the Arikaras endured, for at least the third time, a smallpox epidemic that killed nearly one-half of the tribe.
 After the epidemic had run its course, the Arikaras moved into a village near Fort Clark on the Missouri River.
 In 1856, another smallpox epidemic weakened the tribe further.
 The Lakotas pressured the weakened Arikara until they had to move again.
 In 1862, the Sahnish moved into Like-a-fish-hook village where the few surviving Mandans and the Hidatsas lived.
 (See Image 4.)